Rule Change: Open

 In addition, the AEMC has held a series of bi-lateral meetings with stakeholders to hear their views on the loss factor framework.

 Consolidation of rule change requests

-The AEMC has consolidated these two rule change requests to enable consideration of broader issues around how the transmission loss factor framework can continue to send the most appropriate signals to investors in the face of power system restructuring.
-The consolidated rule change request will be referred to as Transmission loss factors.
+The AEMC consolidated these two rule change requests to enable consideration of broader issues around how the transmission loss factor framework can continue to send the most appropriate signals to investors in the face of power system restructuring.
+The consolidated rule change request is referred to as Transmission loss factors.